dofloinn/Fallout4thYear/1_Advanced Databases/04 CouchDB.md

 - Creates an entry in our view result.
 - Can be called multiple times in the map function to create multiple entries in the view results from a single document.

-Suppose we want to query our Students data by course and by degree

 ```json
 {
 	"_id": "_design/students",